DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-5-mentor-materials.md

 - Avoid self-report questions - ask questions that directly assess pupil understanding of the material being taught
 - Check whole class understanding
 - Provide appropriate wait time after asking a question to allow pupils to generate a response
-- Do not complete pupils’ answers
+- Do not complete pupils' answers
 - Ask follow-up questions to extend and challenge pupils
-- Will pupils’ benefit from scaffolds such as sentence frames when answering questions?
+- Will pupils' benefit from scaffolds such as sentence frames when answering questions?

 ### Key questions and talking points